graalvm/graalvm-demos/native-list-dir/README.md

 ## ExtListDir class

 You can also experiment with a more sophisticated `ExtListDir` example, which uses Java/JavaScript polyglot capabilities.
-To compile that class you need to add `graal-sdk.jar` on the classpath:
+Compile the example:

 ```
-$GRAALVM_HOME/bin/javac -cp $GRAALVM_HOME/jre/lib/boot/graal-sdk.jar ExtListDir.java
+$GRAALVM_HOME/bin/javac ExtListDir.java
 ```

 Building the native image command is similar to the one above, but since we want to use JavaScript, we need to inform the `native-image` utility about it passing the `--language:js` option.